 - Final Fantasy VI actually let you do this to absolutely no benefit to the player.

 - In Mass Effect 2 and its sequel, you can flush the toilet in Shepard's quarters on the Normandy.
+Similarly, EDI chides you for using the wrong gender restroom in 2.

 - Animal Crossing has the "toilet" and "super toilet" chairs that make a flushing sound when the player leaves them, as well as the "men's toilet", a urinal that flushes when the player presses the use key.
+Other than that, the toilets are virtually functionless; Animal Crossing: New Horizons eventually gives the seated toilets a function, allowing the player to empty their stomach after eating without having to uproot trees or break rocks.

 - The Max Payne games have such toilets and many other objects than can be activated just for the sake of it.